 Breathability is essential for maintaining a comfortable sleeping temperature.
 We assessed whether each cover allowed for sufficient airflow while still providing effective protection against bed bugs.

 Lastly, we incorporated customer reviews to gain insights into each cover’s real-world performance, and evaluated the terms of any warranties or guarantees offered.
 By considering all these factors, we were able to identify the best bed bug mattress covers available in the market.

 LINENSPA Mattress Encasement

-The first of our reviews is from Linenspa, a long established bedding company.
-This one is a zippered mattress encasement made of an inner polyurethane material with a soft, breathable polyester top.
+The first of our reviews is from Linenspa, a long-established bedding company.
+This one is a zippered mattress encasement made of inner polyurethane material with a soft, breathable polyester top.
 It’s ultra-thin but protects all sides of the mattress, not just the top and bottom.

 It’s spill-proof and moisture resistant.
 One of the biggest reasons that mattress encasements fail to solve a bed bug problem is that users take them off the mattress.
 You don’t have to remove this encasement to launder; wipe down the surface if you have a spill.
 Bed bugs can live for up to a year with no food, so watch out.

 The LINENSPA is free of vinyl and safe for kids.
 Polyester doesn’t irritate vinyl, but it will offer a quiet night of sleep without becoming sweaty or feeling like an old hospital bed cover.
 There’s absolutely no crinkling sound, and it doesn’t feel like plastic at all.